jehna/crossword-puzzle-game/README.md

 # Crossword puzzle game

-This is a simple crossword puzzle game with a few pre-generated puzzles.
+This is a simple Finnish crossword puzzle game with a few pre-generated puzzles.

 ## Play it now!